 The client must be using a certificate from a CA that the LDAP server trusts.
-To enable LDAPS authentication for the client, import the root CA certificate to trust keystore.
+To enable LDAPS authentication for the client, import the root CA certificate to a trusted keystore.

 For more information about how to export Root CA, see How to export Root Certification Authority Certificate on the Microsoft Support website.

-To enable or disable LDAPS for Linux VDA, run the following script (while logged on as an administrator):
+To enable or disable LDAPS on the Linux VDA, run the following script (while logged on as an administrator):